BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

   newcomer.

 - Slow startup times.
-Over the years they've worked to speed it up but if you run Gradle a lot, you will notice it and it can become annoying.
+Over the years they've worked to speed it up but if you run Gradle a lot, you will notice it and it becomes annoying.
 In contrast, `make` is extremely fast.
 Even all the build tools I've created in Python are quick by comparison.

-- It's not that easy to discover Gradle's abilities, and there are so many things that you often don't know what's possible or what might already exist to solve your problem.
-It can be easy to flounder for quite awhile before discovering there's already a solution.
+- It's not that easy to discover Gradle's abilities, and there are so many abilities that you often don't know what's possible or what might already exist to solve your problem.
+It can be easy to flounder for quite awhile before discovering there's already a solution (or there isn't).

 ## Now That I Get It